 Understand how equity index-based futures contracts differ from traditional stocks in other key ways

-Futures based on the S&P 500 and other equity indices “can be a helpful tool to gain exposure to the broader market, protect against market turmoil, and add portfolio flexibility during earnings season,” said Adam Hickerson, senior manager, futures & forex at TD Ameritrade.
+Futures based on the S&P 500 and other equity indices “can be a helpful tool to gain exposure to the broader market, protect against market turmoil, and add portfolio flexibility during earnings season,” said Adam Hickerson, Director, Charles Schwab Futures and Forex LLC.

-Traditional S&P 500 Index futures have been traded for more than two decades.
-More recently, smaller, Micro E-mini S&P 500 contracts have presented new potential opportunities for retail investors and traders.
+The E-mini S&P 500 futures have been traded for more than two decades.
+More recently, smaller, Micro E-mini S&P 500 contracts have presented new potential opportunities for qualified retail investors and traders.
 Still, “futures are different from stocks in many ways,” Hickerson said.
-“It’s critical to understand how futures work and be aware of the opportunities and risks.”
+“Futures trading involves substantial risk and is not appropriate for everyone, so it’s critical to understand how futures work and be aware of the opportunities and risks before trading.”

 Let’s go over the basics of how to trade S&P 500 futures.